momacs/pram/README.md

 ![Exponential decay of two substances](media/sim-odes/decay.png)

-As another example, the time-series below shows the result of simulating a system of ODEs describing the SIR model.
-The equations convert the susceptible mass into the recovered mass via the infected mass.
+As another example, the time series below shows the result of simulating a system of ODEs describing the SIR model.

 ![The SIR model](media/sim-odes/sir.png)